shpatrickguo/hoRNG-discordbot/README.md

   - !skip: skips current audio to next on queue
   - !stop: stops current audio and disconnects bot from voice channel
 - !rules: Lists rules of server in an embed
+- !remind TIME ARTICLE: Sends you a reminder about ARTICLE after TIME.
 - !suggestions TEXT: Sends an embed of user suggestion with reactions
 - !weather LOCATION: sends weather of location